Kanang anak Langkau: Honors

-For his service, Kanang was awarded the nation's two highest awards, Sri Pahlawan Perkasa (SP) and Panglima Gagah Berani (PGB) by His Majesty the King Yang Di-Pertuan Agong Sultan Ahmad Shah in June 1981.
-He retired as Warrant Officer One (WOI) after serving the army for more than 21 years.
+For his service, Kanang was awarded the nation's two highest awards, Sri Pahlawan Perkasa (SP) and Panglima Gagah Berani (PGB) by His Majesty the Yang Di-Pertuan Agong Sultan Ahmad Shah in June 1981.
+He retired as Warrant Officer One (WOI) after serving in the army for more than 21 years.

 Retirement and recognition

 Kanang retired after 21 years of service as a First Warrant Officer.
 He was the Temenggong (paramount chief) of the Iban in Sri Aman, his place of residence.
 He was awarded the Officer of the Most Exalted Order of the Star of Sarawak (PBS) (Malay: Pegawai Bintang Sarawak) in 1987.

-There were six holders of Sri Pahlawan (SP) Gagah Perkasa (the Gallantry Award) from Sarawak, and with the death of Kanang Anak Langkau, there was one SP holder in the person of Sgt.
+There were six holders of the Sri Pahlawan (SP) Gagah Perkasa (the Gallantry Award) from Sarawak, and with the death of Kanang anak Langkau, there was one SP holder in the person of Sgt.
 Ngalinuh (an Orang Ulu).
 The heroes were 21 holders of Panglima Gagah Berani (PGB), with 16 survivors.
 Of the total, there are fourteen Ibans, one Bidayuh, one Kayan, one Malay and two Chinese army officers.
 But the majorities in the Armed Forces are Malays, according to the book Crimson Tide over Borneo.
 The youngest PGB holder is ASP Wilfred Gomez of the Police Force.

-Kanang Anak Langkau was the holder of both the SP and the PGB.
-Their contributions were initially not rewarded, except they received pensions.
-Angered by the treatment, Kanang refused the title Datuk offered to him, saying that he was a poor man and could not afford to receive this title.
+Kanang anak Langkau was the holder of both the SP and the PGB.
+His contributions were initially not rewarded, except he received pensions.
+Angered by the treatment, Kanang refused the title of Datuk offered to him, saying that he was a poor man and could not afford to receive this title.
 Kanang was later made a Temenggong for the Iban community of Sri Aman division, and last year he was conferred a Datukship by the state government.

 On 15 April 2009, he made headlines after rescuing a baby orangutan from captivity with his friend, Tay Choon Yong.
 The baby orangutan was being handed over to Semenggoh Wildlife Centre.

 On 24 September 2011, he was conferred the Commander of the Order of the Star of Hornbill Sarawak (PGBK) (Panglima Gemilang Bintang Kenyalang) with the title of Datuk by Abang Muhammad Salahuddin, the Head of State's 90th Birthday.

 In 2011, Kanang supervised Operation Mai Pulai.
 This operation involved the locating and exhumation of the remains of 21 Iban Trackers and Sarawak Rangers who were killed during the Second Malayan Emergency.
 Their remains were exhumed from multiple locations on the Malay Peninsula and returned to Sarawak, where they were ceremonially reburied in July 2011.